 The center uses a Publisher PDF file (if available) or a high-speed scanner to convert textbooks and other print material to computer files.
 People with visual or learning disabilities can then open the files in a program that reads text aloud (i.e. Read&Write for Google Chrome).

 The Loan Program offers laptops or iPads with assistive technology software.
 With each loan, the Loan Program provides instructional support at our facility on the SCSU campus, as well as technical support for all computer hardware and software provided.
-Laptops can be loaned out to DRC registered students and to representatives from Connecticut's public school districts.
+Laptops can be loaned out to CASAS registered students and to representatives from Connecticut's public school districts.

 Available software for use on loaned computers: